Are natural organic fertilizers safer than chemical fertilizers? Are they better for your lawn, family and the environment?

 - Slow-release formulations are available (For example – sulfur-coated urea & IBDU).

 - Allow turfgrass managers to spoon-feed precise doses of nutrients that can be custom-made for your requirements.

 Disadvantages of Manufactured Organic and Chemical fertilizers

 Calculate the cost of nitrogen per pound.
-This is helpful when comparing fertilizer products by actual cost of nitrogen contained in the product.
+This is helpful when comparing fertilizer products by the actual cost of nitrogen contained in the product.

 You might like these natural lawn care tips:

 Organic Lawn Fertilizer: Benefits of natural fertilizers.
 How natural products improve the soil and health of landscapes.
 Helpful DIY lawn care tips.